 Take your smartphone in hand and install the Scanbot app (iOS/Android).

-Scan your motifs or take an A4 sheet as a test.
+Scan your subjects or take an A4 sheet as a test.
 Add participant impressions from your photo gallery.

 Send the protocol to your participants.
 Don’t wait too long!
-A week after the date is ideal.
+A week after the event is ideal.

-If you accompany your course online with the blinkit app, you can easily share it here:
+If you accompany your course online with the blinkit app, you can easily share it through there:

 Insert PDF file.

 Write your participants a call to action.
-For example: "I really enjoyed the training last week!
-Please take a look at the photo protocol and recall the five most important points.
-Write these points in the discussion function below."
+For example: “I really enjoyed the training last week!
+Please take a look at the photo protocol and recall the five most important contents.
+Write these contents down in the discussion function below.”

-Was this post helpful to you?
-Let us know how you create your photo protocols and what experiences you have had with our approach!
+Was this post helpful for you?
+Tell us how you create your photo protocols and what experiences you have had with our approach!